 One of the main reasons people get involved in reading Tarot cards ( or runes, i-ching, astrology, etc.) is that they want support with making difficult decisions in their own lives.
 And perhaps even being able to “see a bit further ‘round the corner” with new situations.

-So most people will do readings for themselves as part of their practice.
-This is normal and healthy and one of the excellent uses of Tarot.
+So most people will do tarot readings for themselves as part of their practice.
+This is normal, healthy and one of the powerful uses Tarot brings.
 It comes with a major obstacle though.

 One of the main obstacles to reading tarot cards accurately is greed.
 Or to use a description from a bygone era, lust for an outcome.
 In other words, the self deception created by the desperation to have a certain situation work out in the way you want it to.

-When we are coming from a place of wanting to control the outcome we lack perspective.
-We suffer from tunnel vision.
+When we're coming from a place of wanting to control the outcome, we lack perspective; we suffer from tunnel vision.

 The cards are then no longer a helpful tool.
 They have now become a Trickster.

 Our minds become muddled and our hearts grow weary as we ask the cards (or reader) the same questions over and over again.